Yusifx1/e621-userscript/README.md

 # To-Do

 + Improve style
-+ Fix version for chrome (Can't find deleted files from Fa.
-New manifest v3)

 + When viewed Fa image it forbidden for firefox ( it can be downloaded and it will show when Fa opened one time)